Samuel04-png/loansage/FIRESTORE_RULES_COVERAGE.md

 ✅ **Role-based access control is implemented.**
 ✅ **Customer ownership is properly checked.**

-The Firestore rules are comprehensive and account for all pages and features in the LoanSage application.
+The Firestore rules are comprehensive and account for all pages and features in the TengaLoans application.